About Kevin C. Fitzpatrick

-About Kevin C. Fitzpatrick: I am a licensed New York City Sightseeing Guide who has been leading walking tours of New York since 1999.
+I am a licensed New York City Sightseeing Guide who has been leading walking tours of New York since 1999.
 My walks were created for those that love the history of New York.
 They can be in the cozy lobby of the landmark Algonquin Hotel, standing inside a fort built in 1794 on Governors Island, or exploring the heroes of Cypress Hills National Cemetery.
-I’m also an author and in 2018 won the Apple Award for the Guides Association of New York City for Outstanding Achievement in Book Writing: Non-Fiction for World War One New York: A Guide to the City’s Enduring Ties to the Great War.
+I’m also an award-winning author of eight books tied to New York City history.
+I won the Apple Award from the Guides Association of New York City for Outstanding Achievement in Book Writing: Non-Fiction for World War One New York: A Guide to the City’s Enduring Ties to the Great War (2019) and I won it a second time for 111 Places In The Bronx That You Must Not Miss (2020).

 Tour Company Facts: